Make omnichannel integral to your retail marketing strategy

 Omnichannel retail for the individual shopper begins with data

 Clunky customer segments and basic customer demographics no longer suffice for understanding today’s increasingly diverse audiences.
-Segmentation and targeting—and ultimately delivering that individualized, omnichannel customer experience—require an expanded set of attributes, from a wider array of data sources, all in one place.
+Targeting and audience segmentation — and ultimately delivering that individualized, omnichannel customer experience—require an expanded set of attributes, from a wider array of data sources, all in one place.
 A successful omnichannel marketing strategy is built on comprehensive data, fully consolidated and integrated.

 So what sorts of data should you be looking for?
 Here’s where to start: